JohnBehnke/AppleFeedback/README.md

 # AppleFeedback

-💬 Sample projects submitted to Apple Feedback
+This is a collection of feedback submitted to [Apple Feedback](https://feedbackassistant.apple.com).